 Strength Training for Soccer – Introduction

-Soccer (also known around the world as football) is a dynamic team sport that involves a wide range of physical attributes.
+Soccer (also known worldwide as football) is a dynamic team sport involving many physical attributes.

 Because of this, soccer players may not see the value in strength training, and that’s a problem.